Pathology Collection Information Kit

 (as a minimum - documented evidence of commencement required at interview)

-You are required to have a national valid police check at all times whilst employed by Douglass Hanly Moir Pathology.
-This process is 100% online.
+You are required to have a valid satisfactory national police check at all times whilst employed by Douglass Hanly Moir Pathology.

-You are required to have a valid Working With Children Check at all times whilst employed by Douglass Hanly Moir.
+You are required to have a valid employee/paid Working With Children Check at all times whilst employed by Douglass Hanly Moir Pathology.

-To start your working with children check, go to www.kidsguardian.nsw.gov.au.
+To start your working with children check, go to kidsguardian.nsw.gov.au.

 Applicants for this position must have the appropriate working rights to work in Australia.